 Register of Members:

 The Association shall keep a register of its members containing the names, addresses (including email) and occupations of those members and the date at which they became members.
-The Association shall from time to time, when required by the Registrar to do so under Section 22 of the said Act, send to him a list of the names, addresses (including email) and occupations of its members accompanied by a Statutory Declaration verifying that list and made by the Secretary of the Association.
+The Association shall from time to time, when required by the Registrar to do so under Section 22 of the said Act, send to him a list of the names, addresses (including email) and occupations of its members accompanied by a Statutory Declaration verifying that list and made by the Chairperson or Secretary of the Association.

 In accordance with Section 18 of the said Act the Association shall have a registered office (which shall be at Whanganui) and to which all communications may be addressed and notice of the situation of that office and of any change therein shall be given to the Registrar as provided by that Section.

 Subject to Section 21 of the Act these rules or any of them may be altered, added to or rescinded by resolution passed by a majority of members in attendance at an Annual General or Special General Meeting of which notice specifying the intention to propose the resolution has been duly given, provided that the Annual General Meeting or Special General Meeting must achieve quorum in accordance with Rule 12 of these rules.

 A General Meeting of the Association shall be held once in every calendar year at such time (not being more then 15 months after the holding of the last preceding general meeting) at a place as the Board may determine.
 The abovementioned general meeting shall be called “Annual General Meetings”.
 All other General Meetings shall be called “Special General Meetings”.

 Special General Meetings of the members may be convened at any time by the Secretary or by the Chairperson under the direction of the Board and shall be convened on the requisition of not less than four members of the Board or not less than ten members of the Association.